daanlenaerts/erpnext-documents-export/README.md

 **Why?** While using ERPNext we were looking for a way to always have our submitted sales and purchase invoices available in PDF format, for easy referencing.
 This simple tool does just that.

+> [!NOTE]
+> Also looking for an easy way to import documents into ERPNext as attachments?
+Check out [erpnext-auto-attach](https://github.com/daanlenaerts/erpnext-auto-attach)!

 # How to use?

 ## Installation